trueos/trueos-docs/trueos-handbook/preinstall.rst

 Once the installation file is downloaded and its checksum verified, burn it to a media.
 The media you use depends upon the file downloaded:

-* Files ending with :file:`.iso` must be burned to a DVD.
+* Files ending with :file:`.iso` can be burned to a DVD or a USB stick.

 * Files ending in :file:`img` must be burned to a USB stick.